albertz/py-tui-editor/README.rst

 where I get the editor, and it shows me the live-diff in the status bar of the editor.

-Motivation
-**********

-Python TUI?

-What I want:

-- simple multi-line editor
-- not whole screen but only next N lines
-- show interactive feedback. e.g. mark edits, show number of edits, show diff in separate plane or so

 Licence
 *******